A Theoretical Analysis of Test-Driven Code Generation: Selection via environment after generation

-In this work, we study the case where $p$ is parameterized by a neural network (e.g., an LLM).
-Thus, measure smoothing is desirable for three key reasons: it introduces a beneficial inductive bias that diminishes neural approximation artifacts, it reduces the Monte Carlo estimator's bias, and it improves the estimator's signal-to-noise ratio (SNR) significantly.
+Thus far, we have introduced Monte Carlo estimators of algorithmic code correctness $p(\mathcal N_c^s)$ for any sharpness coefficient $s \in \mathbb N$.
+But what is the benefit of smooth estimators?
+Since we assume $p$ to be parameterized by an LLM, measure smoothing is desirable for three key reasons: (1) it introduces a beneficial inductive bias that diminishes neural approximation artifacts, (2) it reduces the Monte Carlo estimator's bias, and (3) it significantly increases the estimator's signal-to-noise ratio (SNR).

-\paragraph{Environment-Dependent Inductive Bias.} Similarly behaving implementations should be assigned a similar probability mass.
-According to Theorem~\ref{thm:measure_smoothing}, such an inductive continuity bias is achieved by measure smoothing. \begin{theorem}[Inductive Bias from Measure Smoothing] Let $\mathrm{sim}_{p,e}^s(c,c^\prime) \geq 1-\varepsilon$ for $\varepsilon \in (0,1)$.
-Then